yapaarachchi/MicroStore-app/README.md

 - Kafka topic `invoices_topic` is created lazily; the inventory service produces to it and the billing service consumes from it.
 Kafka UI shows payloads for debugging.
 - Both backend services automatically create their tables via SQLAlchemy metadata on startup.
 - `init_db.sql` ensures databases exist before the services attach.
-- Frontend login is purely client-side: enter `admin` for admin permissions or any other username for the cashier role.
+- Frontend login is purely client-side: enter `admin` for admin permissions (includes seed data functionality) or any other username for the cashier role.
+- Admin users can seed demo data directly from the UI, which generates realistic product catalogs, stock movements, and sales history for the previous calendar year.

 ---